 to train an AI player.
 Our goal is to better

 understand the retrieval models used in their paper.
 Our

 results provide evidence

 that shows the basic inverse document frequency (IDF)

 neural networks (RNN).
 Our source code is here.

 accuracy and reliability of several different

-they both have their pros and cons.
-All of the source codes can be found here.
+have their pros and cons.
+Our source code is here.